maths/moodle-qtype_stack/doc/en/CAS/Numbers.md

 ## Changing the decimal separator, e.g. using a comma for separating decimals ##

 STACK now supports a mechanism for changing the decimal separator and using a comma for separating decimals.
-Using the following will print floating point numbers with a comma instead of the decimal point.
+Using the following in the question variables will print floating point numbers with a comma instead of the decimal point throughout the question, including students' inputs

-    stackfltfmt:"comma";
+    texput_decimal(",");

+For finer control in other parts of the question, just set the variable

+    stackfltsep:",";

+The global variables `stackfltfmt` and `stackfltsep` should have independent effects.

-If you use this option then items in sets, lists and as arguments to functions will no longer be separated by a comma.
+If you use the option for a comma then items in sets, lists and as arguments to functions will no longer be separated by a comma.
 To avoid conflicting notation, items will be separated by a semicolon (`;`).

+If you separate decimal groups of digits with commas, e.g. if `stackfltfmt:"~:d"`, then these commas are replaced by spaces to avoid ambiguity.
+The replacement of commas occurs in integers as well as floats to make sure commas in integers cause no confusion.

 ## Notes about numerical rounding ##